AyeCode/invoicing/readme.txt

 * Display taxes on invoice as separate line items if enabled in settings.
 * Fix the invoice to fit on a single page when printing.
 * Fix: Customer search not working.
+* Make the refund modal work with both BS5 and BS4.

 = 2.8.1 =
 * Add framework to refund payments in remote gateways.